SleepBook/MemCache/ReadMe.md

 ### Config

-First time you run either script, the program will guide you to setup the configuration.
+First time you run the server script, the program will guide you to setup the account information.

-***Client-End Configuration***

-To be exact, on client-end, the infomation you need to provide is the server's IP and the ssh port.
-Your account and password on the server and the path to this program on the server.
-To provide the server's IP and User, you need to take the form like:
->xxx@202.xxx.xxx.xxx

-And all the information is kept under a configure file `.memcache.rc` under the Program Root directort.

 ***Server-End Configuration***